 The mineral was extensively mined during the Victorian era, because of this, it is now only mined in small quantities as the Blue John is running out.
 This is done by hand as blasting renders the Blue John worthless, the shock changing the colour making it an opaque off-white.

-The cavern guides do the Mining and cavern maintenance during the winter months.
+The cavern guides carry out the mining as well as cavern maintenance during the winter months.